durantschoon/NounsVerbsandtheRest/README.md

 If you want to see this repo run, clone it and then run `npm install` and `npm run dev`

+Or you can use https://www.gitpod.io/ which I only just disovered recently and it's also really cool.

 # ToDo

 The purspose of this personal project is to mostly stay in practice by adding a new feature regularly (daily or almost-daily).
 Of course the more features that are added, the observant programmer will notice ways they'd like to refactor.